-Bavani is an Assistant Professor where she has been a faculty member since 2007.
-Bavani obtained her PhD (Visual Informatics) from National University of Malaysia and BSc (Computer Science), MSc (Computer Science) degrees from University Putra Malaysia (UPM) Malaysia.
-She was in industry for past four years as a programmer before involved in education field as a lecture.
-Her research interests are in the area of Human Computer Interaction (HCI) such as Social Computing, Behavioral sciences, Physiological interaction, User experience (UX), Emotional Design, Visually Impaired Users' related studies and social media.
-Besides, she has collaborated actively with researchers in several other disciplines such political sciences, law and psychology.
+Ts.Dr Bavani is an Assistant Professor with Nottingham University Malaysia where she has been a faculty member since 2007.
+She obtained her PhD in Visual Informatics from National University of Malaysia(UKM) and Bachelor of Science in Computer Science and MSc (Computer Science) degrees from University Putra Malaysia (UPM) Malaysia.
+She is a Professional Technologist under Malaysian Board of Technologist (MBOT) and a fellow of the Higher Education(FHEA) Academy UK.
+She is an active member in IEEE and appointed as the secretary of IEEE-Consumer Technology Malaysia Chapter.
+She was in the industry for the past four years as a programmer before being involved in the education field as a lecturer.
+Her current research interests are in the area of Human Computer Interaction and Teaching & Learning.
+She has authored journals, conference proceedings and serves as a reviewer in a number of journals.

 In my past research I have investigated the unexplored interpretation issues by visual impaired (VI) users in web pages with multiple column layouts.
 A mental model was developed by integrating three main components such as layout design, navigation behavior and VI users' mental state.
 The research has established web design guidelines to improve quality of VI users' mental model.
 This research outcome provide insights into VI users' mental models for researchers, web designers, academics, educators, trainers, who want to have better understanding on how VI users who solely depend on screen readers navigate the web pages.
 The research considered as a new dimension in usability study which integrated bio signal tool particularly among VI users.